-The holiday season is officially here and for many of us, the season’s celebrations are not complete without a colorfully trimmed tree in our living room.
-Artificial trees have become more and more popular in recent years, but Christmas tree purists like myself scoff at the idea of putting our presents under anything but the real thing.
+The holiday season is officially here and for many of us, the season’s celebrations are not complete without a colorfully trimmed tree in our homes cut from the local Christmas Tree Farm.
+Artificial trees have become more and more popular in recent years, but Christmas tree purists like myself dismiss the idea of putting our presents under anything but the real thing.

 For families living in the Pacific Northwest (aka Christmas tree central), be sure to view out list of U-cut Christmas tree farms in Oregon and Washington.

 I was surprised to discover that even Florida has some Christmas tree farms!
 If you live in the Everglades State, be sure to check out our list Christmas tree farms in Florida.